In the time before humans.

 For those too young to understand the reference in this section header and for those old enough to experience a touch of nostalgia,

-I present the image of Mr. Peabody and Sherman.
-The narrow scope of my discussion means we won’t be testing the temporal limits of the WABAC Machine although to an educated eye, the view from the top of the hill can take one back a billion or so years into the past.
+I present above the image of Mister Peabody and Sherman.
+The narrow scope of my discussion means we won’t be testing the temporal limits of the WABAC Machine although we will use it often.
+To an educated eye, the view from the top of the hill can take one back a billion or so years into the past.
 Fortunately, we needn’t look back that far to see the birth of Mount Royal.

-Here’s a look at Mount Royal courtesy of Google Earth.
+At this link there’s a look at Mount Royal courtesy of Google Earth.
 Given the overall shape of the mountain and the small lake near its peak, there was a time when people thought Mount Royal was an ancient extinct volcano.
 This is not the case.
-Mount Royal is one of a series of plutons
+Mount Royal is one of a series of plutons known as the Monteregian Hills that stretch from Saint-André-d’Argenteuil in the west to Mount Mégantic in the east.

 (A pluton is a deep-seated intrusion of igneous rock that began as magma several kilometers underground in the Earth’s crust that made its way into pre-existing rocks and then solidified.
 Those who have vicariously journeyed with me might recall encountering the plutons that dot the harbor of Rio de Janeiro.)